Developable Quad Meshes and Contact Element Nets: Discrete Developables

-We propose a developability condition which uses the {\em checkerboard pattern} associated with the quad mesh under consideration, see \cite{jiang-2020}.
-For each edge we consider the midpoint, and for each face $f$ the inscribed parallelogram formed by those edge midpoints, see Figure \ref{fig:parallelogram}.
+We propose a developability condition that uses a generalized version of the {\em checkerboard patterns} approach used e.g.\ by \cite{jiang-2020}.
+For each edge they consider the midpoint, and for each face $f$, the inscribed parallelogram formed by those edge midpoints --- see Fig.~\ref{fig:parallelogram}.

+The center of the parallelogram together with a normal vector already form a contact element as it is.
+However, we aim for greater generality; we wish to consider not only parallelograms, but {\em any} planar quadrilateral inscribed in the faces of meshes.

+Consider a quadrilateral, which needs not be planar, with vertices $v_0,v_1,v_2,v_3$, and \emph{edge points} $m_{e_i}$ on each edge $e_i = v_iv_{i+1}$ (indices modulo 4).
+The edge points shall not coincide with the vertices.